citp/privacy-policy-historical/r/ro/roi/roi.com.au.md

-> *The following text is extracted and transformed from the roi.com.au privacy policy that was archived on 2015-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150609061005id_/http%3A//www.roi.com.au/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the roi.com.au privacy policy that was archived on 2016-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160611152112id_/http%3A//www.roi.com.au/roi-privacy-policy) for the most accurate reproduction.*

-# Privacy Policy |
+# Privacy Policy | ROI.COM.AU

 We may collect website visitors’ contact information (like their e-mail addresses).
 Unless you object, this information may be used:

-  * to send news, information about our activities and general promotional material which we believe may be useful to you;
+• to send news, information about our activities and general promotional material which we believe may be useful to you;
-  * to monitor who is accessing the website or using services offered on the website; and
+• to monitor who is accessing the website or using services offered on the website; and
-  * to profile the type of people accessing the website.
+• to profile the type of people accessing the website.

 If you do not wish to have your personal information used in this manner or for any other specific purpose, you can e-mail us accordingly.

 We utilise “cookies” which enable us to monitor traffic patterns and to serve you more efficiently if you revisit the site.
 A cookie does not identify you personally but it does identify your computer.
 You can set your browser to notify you when you receive a cookie and this will provide you with an opportunity to either accept or reject it in each instance.

 We will not sell or otherwise provide your personal information to a third party, or make any other use of your personal information, for any purpose which is not incidental to your use of this website.
-For the removal of doubt, personal information will not be used for any purpose which a reasonable person in your position would not expect.<
+For the removal of doubt, personal information will not be used for any purpose which a reasonable person in your position would not expect.
 If you request us not to use personal information in a particular manner or at all, we will adopt all reasonable measures to observe your request but we may still use or disclose that information if:

-  * we subsequently notify you of the intended use or disclosure and you do not object to that use or disclosure;
+• we subsequently notify you of the intended use or disclosure and you do not object to that use or disclosure;
-  * we believe that the use or disclosure is reasonably necessary to assist a law enforcement agency or an agency responsible for government or public security in the performance of their functions; or
+• we believe that the use or disclosure is reasonably necessary to assist a law enforcement agency or an agency responsible for government or public security in the performance of their functions; or
-  * we are required by law to disclose the information.
+• we are required by law to disclose the information.

 We will preserve the content of any e-mail you send us if we believe we have the legal requirement to do so.